-e-Health Research Group
+e-Health Systems Research Group

-The eHealth research group undertakes research into a diverse range of subjects addressing real world problems in areas of health, medicine, wellbeing and biology.
+The eHealth systems research group undertakes research into a diverse range of subjects addressing real world problems in areas of health, medicine, wellbeing and biology.
 Expertise is drawn from across the University with members from School of Computer Science and Mathematics.
 The eHealth research group, led by Dr Gabriela Czanner, has over 30 years of research expertise with a significant component of real-world applications in technology development to support healthcare practice and medicine.

 Our technological expertise is aligned into six research themes: